ziyoung/better-wilcom-docs/wilcom-docs/Basics/basics/Access_object_properties.md

 ## To access object properties...

-1Open the Object Properties docker by any of the following means:
+1. Open the Object Properties docker by any of the following means:

 - Click the Object Properties tool.
 - Double-click an object in the design window.